FelipeACXavier/maki/README.md

 ## Installation

-> [!IMPORTANT]
-> I haven't properly checked the process in Windows.
-The instructions below indicate how it **should** work, but there are not guarantees.

-A Dockerfile is provided to ensure everyone has the same build and run environment.
-Note that there is no specific run image though.
-To build the application, follow the instructions below:
+To build and install the application, follow the instructions below:

 1. Clone this repository and move into it